Nursing HIPAA Violations

 Sharing protected health information on social media platforms should be further explained.
 There have been many instances in recent years of nurses who breach HIPAA with social media.

 Publishing any protected health information on social media websites, even in closed Facebook groups, is a major HIPAA violation.
 The same applies to posting PHI including photographs and videos of patients through messaging apps such as WhatsApp, Skype, and Facebook Messenger.
 Unless previous authorization has been received from a patient, in writing, nurses should avoid sharing photographs and videos of patients (or any PHI) on social media platforms.
-The National Council of State Boards of Nursing (NCSBN) has published a useful guide for nurses on the use of social media (on this link).
+The National Council of State Boards of Nursing (NCSBN) has published a useful guide for nurses on the use of social media.

 About Thomas Brown

 Thomas Brown worked as a reporter for several years on ComplianceHome.
-Thomas a seasoned journalist with several years experience in the healthcare sector and has contributed to healthcare and information technology news publishers.
-Thomas has a particular interest in the application of healthcare information technology to better serve the interest of patients, including areas should has data protection and innovations such as telehealth.
+Thomas is a seasoned journalist with several years experience in the healthcare sector and has contributed to healthcare and information technology news publishers.
+Thomas has a particular interest in the application of healthcare information technology to better serve the interest of patients, including areas such as data protection and innovations such as telehealth.
+Follow Thomas on X https://x.com/Thomas7Brown